hikeventures/hikeventures.github.io/_posts/2016-03-18-Packrafting-River-Dee-Scotland-Day-1.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/25787223842/in/dateposted-public/" title="Packrafting the River Dee"><img src="https://farm2.staticflickr.com/1720/25787223842_f9d79da718_b.jpg" width="1024" height="768" alt="Packrafting the River Dee"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 ## Arrival in Braemar
-The second of the three great rivers of Scotland.
-Next year the third?
 We were more than lucky with the weather.
 It was cold, but windless and very sunny.
 When we arrived, we tried to step out where everyone did.
 And the bus driver asked us if we wanted to get out a bit further.
 How far?
 Just over that building.
 No thank you.
 Patrick went to buy done water and a toothbrush and then went back to the outdoor shop that we saw on the way.
 He had to get another pair of socks.